Audience (band): Break-up

 The band never recovered from Gemmell's departure.
 Williams, the band's main lyricist, resigned eight months later.
 When Judd received an offer to join Juicy Lucy shortly thereafter, the band folded.
 Judd later went on to join Alan Bown, The Andy Fraser Band, Brian Eno, Frankie Miller and Sharks, most recently emerging in a Madness spin-off band.

-Keith Gemmell subsequently joined Stackridge, formed Sammy, whose sole album was produced by Ian Gillan of Deep Purple, then on to The Roy Young Band.
+Keith Gemmell subsequently joined Stackridge, formed Sammy, whose sole album was produced by Ian Gillan of Deep Purple, then moved on to The Roy Young Band.
 During this time he was also doing session work and arranging, often together with film soundtrack writer John Altman, before joining the Pasadena Roof Orchestra for fourteen years.

 Howard Werth was working on his first solo album at this time, still with Charisma and produced by Dudgeon.
 Called King Brilliant, his band, containing members of Hookfoot and with Mike Moran on keyboards, was dubbed Howard Werth and The Moonbeams, and came close to having a chart hit with Lucinda.
 However, it wasn't to be, and when he was headhunted by The Doors (Audience stable-mates on the U.S. Elektra record label) to replace Jim Morrison, Werth left for the USA.
 The Doors did not reform, and Werth found himself engaged in various short term projects with Doors' keyboard man Ray Manzarek and musicians from Captain Beefheart and The Magic Band before returning to the UK in the early 1980s.
 Although appearing live only occasionally, Werth later recorded two more solo albums, 6 of 1 and Half a Dozen of the Other on Demon Records and The Evolution Myth Explodes for his own Luminous Music label.

 Trevor Williams joined 1960s hitmakers The Nashville Teens, a version driven by Len Tuckey, who left shortly after to help his girlfriend Suzi Quatro launch a career with Mickie Most.
 Williams moved on to Jonathan Kelly's Outside, recording one single, Outside, and an album Waiting On You with a band fronted by the twin guitars of Snowy White and Chaz Jankel plus ex-Graham Bond drummer Dave Sheen and percussionist Jeff Whittaker, formerly with Peter Green and Crosby, Stills and Nash.
 After this, he drifted back to The Nashville Teens, this time with friend Rob Hendry - ex-Renaissance guitarist, and later with The Motors and Alan Price - in a misconceived project to revitalise the band's image and fortunes.
 When this foundered, Williams left the business entirely.

 Tony Connor also ended up with Mickie Most.
 After a stint with Jackson Heights, a spin-off from The Nice, he joined one of Most's stable, Hot Chocolate in 1973, with whom he has since remained.